0xcolley/ClarityAIO/README.md

 ```

 ### Configuration Details
-private_key: Your private key for authentication.
+private_key: Your private key for authentication. </br>
-main_rpc: The main RPC endpoint for the Solana network.
+main_rpc: The main RPC endpoint for the Solana network. </br>
-webhook_url: The URL for receiving webhook notifications.
+webhook_url: The URL for receiving webhook notifications. </br>
-farmer:
+farmer:</br>
-long_wallet: The wallet address used for long positions in both perpetual markets.
+long_wallet: The wallet address used for long positions in both perpetual markets. </br>
-short_wallet: The wallet address used for short positions in both perpetual markets.
+short_wallet: The wallet address used for short positions in both perpetual markets. </br>
-tensor_api_key: Your API key for Tensor.
+tensor_api_key: Your API key for Tensor. </br>

 ## Jupiter